-May 19, 2022 HEALING & MEMORIAL TRIBUTE REMEMBERING ALL THOSE LOST DURING THE PANDEMIC left to deal with grief alone.
+HEALING & MEMORIAL TRIBUTE: REMEMBERING ALL THOSE LOST DURING THE PANDEMIC left to deal with grief alone.
 So, this evening as we come together for this special event, we come together to remember, to reflect, to cry, to laugh and to give thanks to those who shared themselves with us but are no longer with us.
 It is our faith knowledge that the short wait will be over and we will see them again."
-Everyone in attendance participated in a candle-lighting ceremony to remember lost loved ones and friendship and so much more.

-Community members Antonia Reina, Russell Ray and Robin Ramirez shared their personal stories of living through the pandemic.
+Everyone in attendance participated in a candle-lighting ceremony to remember lost loved ones and their laughter, their compassion, their ing with family and friends made life friendship and so much more. ing with family and friends made life difficult.
+Like many other students, Community members Antonia Reina, Russell Ray and Robin Ramirez shared their personal stories of living through the pandemic.
 Reina and Ray talked about their experience battling COVID-19 and how they continue to have lingering symptoms.
-Ramirez talked about being a teenager during the pandemic, and how the sudden halt in socializtheir laughter, their compassion, their ing with family and friends made life difficult.
+Ramirez talked about being a teenager during the pandemic, and how the sudden halt in socializing with family and friends made life difficult.
 Like many other students, she also struggled with online school.
 But that was only the beginning for Ramirez, as she would eventually lose her sister, two aunts and an uncle to COVID.
 While still being safe, she said, her grandma tried to make life normal for Ramirez and her younger family members by taking them to drive-in movies.
 A number of musical groups performed in honor of those lost, including the Salt River Presbyterian Church Choir; drum group Comanche Red, which performed a memorial song and an honor song; Grammy-nominated flautist Robert Tree Cody; and Bird Singing and Dancing by the River, which performed traditional bird songs.
 Paster Len Andrews concluded the memorial with a message of healing.